Musculoskeletal Health Nutritionist

 Do you work with sports injuries?
 Yes, we treat sprains, strains, tendon issues, running injuries and training-related pain.
 We also support return-to-sport with tailored rehab and Pilates-based strengthening.

 Our Nutritional Therapist is qualified through the College of Naturopathic Medicine in London.
-Eleonora is fully insured and recognised with Cigna and WPA nutritionist insurance companies.
+Eleonora is fully insured and recognised as a WPA nutritionist, Cigna nutritionist, Westfield Health nutritionist, and Healthshield nutritionist

 Private Medical Insurance